How Fiber Handles More Users and More Data at Higher Speeds

 Even the most streaming-addicted, social media–loving, gamer-filled households will appreciate the speeds and flow of a high-speed fiber connection.
 But if you feel you need more capability, kick up your speed to a gig or more, if it’s available.

 One advantage that you can’t miss out on: Fiber optic cables are weather resistant.

 You might have lived through major weather disasters from blizzards to tornados to hurricanes that ravaged your internet connectivity.
 After Hurricane Sandy hit New York in 2012, for example, water made contact with copper cables, necessitating major repairs to bring back reliable internet.

-Though fiber is not invincible, it’s much less vulnerable to the elements.
-Flexible glass and strong cladding make fiber cables less likely to go offline in a disaster.
+Though fiber is not invincible, its flexible glass and strong cladding construction make fiber cables resistant to failure in a disaster.